superfluid-finance/web3-referrals/README.md

 If specified on contract creation, a protocol fee will also be taken from incoming streams.

+## Address Compressor

+`AddressCompressor.sol` is a simple contract which maps EVM addresses to 4-byte addresses aka _cAddr_.
+This is done by simply incrementing an uint32 for every new entry and casting that to a hex value.
+While this can of course cover only a small fraction of all possible addresses, it nevertheless provides a namespace as large as the ipv4 address namespace, which in the context of a blockchain is quite a lot.
+The contract is deployed deterministically using https://github.com/Arachnid/deterministic-deployment-proxy and can thus be made available at the same address on most EVM networks.
+Currently the contract is included in this repository, but should eventually be moved to its own repository.

 # Develop

 Prerequisite: [foundry](https://book.getfoundry.sh/) installed, `forge` in PATH.